meltyli/discord-dm-manager/README.md

 - ✅~~since punycode is discontinued, it should be replaced with something current~~
 - ✅~~update wiki to be in line with current features~~
 - add error checking when .env file does not exist or broken
+- add deleted user checker to skip if user is deleted